fletchjp/MERG-Arduino-Software/ArduinosConnectedTogether/RS485Examples/RS485/README.md

 This has more structure.

+### MegaSerial485comms1a

+Basic example receiving information.

+### TestAuto485Mega1a

+Version of the previous code using Auto485.

 ### KISnet examples

 I have some of these from John Purbrick which I have not included here as they work completely differently.